Analysis | Europe’s New Tech Giant Is 100 Times More Outrageous Than Facebook

 Dual classes of shares aren’t uncommon, but seldom on this sort of scale.
 Volkswagen AG, Ericsson AB, Altice Europe NV are among European firms with dual structures, but the voting ratios are generally much lower.
 And they are the exception, not the rule.(1) At Facebook, Mark Zuckerberg and his co-founders have “Class B” shares, which enjoy 10 times as many votes as the “Class A” shares that are publicly traded.

 That arrangement has provoked dissatisfaction enough as the social network’s shareholders have been helpless in the face of management missteps over data and privacy.
 But it looks almost progressive compared to Naspers, where the voting concentration is 100 times greater.
-The situation at the Johannesburg-based company is exacerbated by the opacity of the ownership structure.
+The situation there is exacerbated by the opacity of the ownership structure.

 The supervoting shares reside in a series of holding companies.
 In a legal dispute two years ago, rival media firm Caxton alleged that those holding companies were in turn controlled by Naspers Chairman Koos Bekker and other veterans of the firm, including non-executive director Cobus Stofberg.
 Irrespective of who ultimately calls the shots, the point is that we don’t quite know.
 It’s thoroughly unsatisfactory.